Keeping with the Unity3D season I seem to be having, here’s another Unity3D book, this time focusing on beginners.

 Chapter 2 "Creating a Maze with Built-in Objects"

-From here we start actually creating scenes and building a simple maze type game adding lighting to our environment and pulling together the basic physics system that’s built into Unity3D.
-On top at that we also take a look at another of the included features of Unity3D, the water effect.
+From here, we actually start creating scenes and building a simple maze type game adding lighting to our environment and pulling together the basic physics system that’s built into Unity3D.
+On top at that, we also take a look at another of the included features of Unity3D, the water effect.

 Chapter 3 "Using Scripts to Interact with Objects"